-This section documents the development of my final OCA project, a comic titled Oli.
+This section documents the development of my final OCA project.
+The project has two distinct parts.

 Oli is a 40 to 60-page comic in a sci-fi genre, written initially as a film script by Juan Blanco, illustrated and designed by Hugh Hadfield.